salesforce/rmux/README.md

 time
 ```

-The following redis commands are disabled if multiplexing is enabled:
+The following redis commands are disabled if multiplexing is enabled, because they have the potential to operate on multiple keys:
 ```
 multi
 watch